 Two recent novels, The Wonder and The Girls, focus on this notion of public female self-erasure.
-The two novels seemingly explore the opposing poles of sainthood and deviance, a century apart, and yet reading both this month I was struck by the parallels.
+The two novels seemingly explore the opposing poles of sainthood and deviance, a century apart, and yet reading both this month I was struck by their resonance with each other.
 In each novel, self-destruction becomes a means of obtaining power and control for women raised to be decorative and obedient and to quench their desires.
 And indeed, both writers choose grotesque and frightening scenarios to tell a story that can probably be found in every counseling office in every high school in America.

 In Emma Donoghue’s The Wonder, which is published this week, the author fuses the Irish traditions of political hunger striking and externally imposed famine with an indictment of Catholic approaches to sexuality and sainthood.
 This is the story of Anna O’Donnell, a miraculously self-starving Irish girl in the nineteenth century.The narrative is based on historical accounts of “fasting girls,” in the English-speaking world — an occasional phenomena of young women who refused to eat, claiming to be nourished by God alone.

-Donoghue, author of Frog Music and Room, elaborated on her novel’s premise in an interview with NPR this week, affirming the parallels I noticed.
+Donoghue, author of Frog Music and Room, elaborated on her novel’s premise in an interview with NPR this week, affirming the echo I noticed between the two books.
 “Anna is a very powerless little girl,” she said.
 “But she has decided to be the best little Catholic girl she can be.
 And she’s taken the grownups very seriously.
 She’s taken their rules very literally.
 And she’s taken it all to a great extreme.”
 Donoghue continued:

 …I didn’t really want to focus purely on Catholicism.
 I’m very interested in how idealistic young people can get caught up in all sorts of systems of extreme belief, you know, whether it’s cults or whether it’s suicide bombers.